tommunist/PointOfSale/README.md

 * Price is not negative
 * Only one product code per product
-* Would have been better to read pricing and items in from I/O (e.g file, etc).
-I focussed on the minimum viable product based on the problem specification.
+* Might have been nicer to read pricing and items in from disk or standard input.
+At this point, however I've focused on the minimum viable product based on the problem specification.